ReynaldoAMartinez/Microsoft-30-day-challenge/README.md

 The project is divided in four modules for a period of 30-days.
 Using actual Microsoft security tools, this challenge aims to demonstrate what a contemporary cloud SOC analyst does.
 From my own lab setting, I will look into phishing emails, identify malicious activity, look for dangers, and prepare incident reports.

-# Tools Used
-🧰 Microsoft Security & Cloud Tools in My Lab
+# Microsoft Security & Cloud Tools in My Lab

 🧩 Microsoft 365 E5 Trial License — provides enterprise-grade access to Microsoft’s full security stack (Defender, Sentinel, Intune, etc.)

-☁️ Microsoft Azure Portal — main management console for virtual machines, Sentinel, and other Azure resources

-🛰️ Microsoft Sentinel — SIEM and SOAR platform for incident detection, investigation, and response

-🛡️ Microsoft Defender XDR — unified extended detection and response (XDR) platform for endpoints, identities, and cloud resources
+☁️ Microsoft Azure Portal — main management console for virtual machines, Sentinel, and other Azure resources 🛰️ Microsoft Sentinel — SIEM and SOAR platform for incident detection, investigation, and response 🛡️ Microsoft Defender XDR — unified extended detection and response (XDR) platform for endpoints, identities, and cloud resources

-🔐 Microsoft Entra ID (Azure Active Directory) — cloud-based identity and access management service

-🧭 Microsoft Intune — endpoint management and device compliance service integrated with Entra ID
+🔐 Microsoft Entra ID (Azure Active Directory) — cloud-based identity and access management service 🧭 Microsoft Intune — endpoint management and device compliance service integrated with Entra ID